jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 - WhenN.AddAndRemoveByUser
     - Controls whether a user can Add and Remove items in a related list.

 It is the intention for the programmer to be able to access control most procedures that would otherwise be __Public__ and also separately control access from the user interface to those procedures.
-Also, the programmer will be more able to leave out certain procedures altogether, like you can with the attribute __Get__ and __Set__.
+Also, the programmer might be more able to leave out certain procedures altogether, like you can with the attribute __Get__ and __Set__.
 For instance, the __Add__, __Remove__ and __Clear__ methods in a =>n related list, should become separately access controllable as well as separately excluded.

 #### Read Only